orix-software/orix-software.github.io/docs/developer_manual/kernel/primitives/xmalloc.md

 !!! tip "See [malloc](../../../developer_manual/orixsdk_macros/malloc) macro from orix-sdk to use it easily "

-!!! warning "Number of malloc are limited in kernel side for all programs running"
+!!! warning "Number of malloc are limited in kernel side for all running programs"

+!!! info "Since kernel 2026.1, malloc tried to use 'free slot' when the requested size is equal or less than a available free slot"